State Law on Gifts

 KU employees may not solicit or accept gifts in the form of entertainment.
 Entertainment includes free or discounted tickets or passes to events such as plays, concerts, sporting events, golf, hunting, fishing, and other recreational activities when the free or special discount tickets or access are provided because of the person's official position.
 The only exception to this prohibition is for employees whose KU position requires them to be present at such activities.

 KU employees may not accept travel and/or lodging provided because of their KU employment by any person or company.
 An exception to the travel rule exists when the travel serves a legitimate university interest and the university would be willing to pay those expenses.
-Also, please be aware current work-related travel restrictions as a result of the pandemic are still in place.

 KU employees may not receive discounted or complimentary registration fees to attend conferences and seminars from any person or company because of their KU employment.
 An exception to this rule exists when attendance serves a legitimate university interest and the university would be willing to pay those fees.